sathwikv2005/BetterVTOP-Chrome-Extension/readme.md

 ---

-## Configuration
+## 🔧 Configuration

-The extension requires an API endpoint for handling login and captcha.
+> Note: The API and config.js are only required for logging into VTOP through the extension popup.
+> All other features — including the feedback form bypass — work without the API.

 1. Create a `config.js` file in the project root.
 2. Add your API endpoint as follows: